Let Us Be Your Partner in Recovery

 Meth addiction treatment depends on the unique needs of the individual, but may include a combination of the following treatments:

 Most meth addiction treatment programs involve various therapies, including cognitive-behavioral therapy (CBT), and other clinically proven treatments.
-At Miracles in Action, our Burbank meth addiction program focuses on whole-person healing that addresses the physical, mental, emotional, and spiritual needs of each individual person.
+At Miracles in Action, our Northridge meth addiction program focuses on whole-person healing that addresses the physical, mental, emotional, and spiritual needs of each individual person.
 We personalize our treatments to provide the support our patients need.

 Start your journey today; call us at (818) 287-0080 or reach us online to speak to a caring and supportive member of our staff.